StelTade/SwapTrade-Backend/README.md

 ## 📖 Overview

-**SwapTrade Backend** is the core engine of a modern trading platform that enables peer-to-peer asset swaps with insurance protection, real-time order matching, and comprehensive risk management.
+**TradeSwap Backend** is the core engine of a modern trading platform that enables peer-to-peer asset swaps with insurance protection, real-time order matching, and comprehensive risk management.
 The system is designed for high performance, scalability, and reliability.

 ### Mission
 To provide a secure, efficient, and user-centric trading experience with built-in safeguards against liquidation cascades and market manipulation.